Frequently Asked Questions about Disaster Recovery

-A: Yes, you must submit receipts to the insurance company.
-The company is not required to advance you money, but many insurance companies will give you an advance prior to receiving receipts.
+A. Yes, you must submit receipts to the insurance company.
+The company isn’t required to advance you money, but many insurance companies will give you an advance prior to receiving receipts.
 Review the section of your policy that addresses ALE.

 Q: If I received payment for a total loss but want to relocate and not rebuild my house, will I still receive ALE?